parthian-sterlet/mcot-kernel/readme.md

 MCOT requires (a) DNA sequences of ChIP-seq peaks and (b) anchor and partner motifs.
 We recommend application of a conventional *de novo* motif search tool, e.g. [Homer](http://homer.ucsd.edu/homer/) ([Heinz et al., 2010](https://doi.org/10.1016/j.molcel.2010.05.004)) and [STREME](https://meme-suite.org/meme/tools/streme) ([Bailey et al., 2021](https://doi.org/10.1093/bioinformatics/btab203)) to define an anchor motif.

-MCOT have two options for definition of the partner motif:
+MCOT have two basis options for definition of the partner motif:

 * a matrix of partner motif (one-partner option);